sconyard/WhatToWatch/README.md

 ## Getting Started

+Download the files in this repo.

-The tool needs to meet the above dependancies, so I would recommend creating a virtual python environment and loading the required modules and libraries into that.
+The app needs to meet the above dependancies, so I would recommend creating a virtual python environment and loading the required modules and libraries into that.
 Tools like [Anaconda Navigator](https://docs.anaconda.com/navigator/index.html) make that very simple.

+The app can be launched by running;

+    streamlit run watchlist.py

-The appilication can be launched by running 'streamlit run watchlist.py' from the directory containing the files
+from the directory containing the files.